rcghpge/annum-tab/README.md

 ## 📊 **Viewing Results**

-1️⃣ Place or pull math dataset files into `data/` (or run `fetch_math_data.sh`).
+1️⃣ Place or pull math dataset files into `data/` (or run `data.sh` and `extract.sh`).
-2️⃣ Run `models/` Python scripts to generate predictions and metrics.
+2️⃣ Run model builds in `models/` to generate model(s) inference test use case focus and the model's metrics.
-3️⃣ Outputs include accuracy, F1 score, symbolic correctness metrics, and optional CSV predictions.
+3️⃣ Outputs include accuracy, F1 score, symbolic correctness metrics, and other relevant inference to example implementation.

 ---

 ## 🛰 **FreeBSD Python Ecosystem Notes**

 - Built and tested on FreeBSD **14.3** only.
-- Uses `uv` with pip integration for fast, robust dependency resolution.
+- Uses `uv` with pip integration dependency resolution.
 - Shell scripts are POSIX-compliant for broad compatibility on BSD systems.

 ---